ibm-cloud-docs/dl/order-connect.md

 ## Completing the connection
 {: #complete-connection-connect}

 After you create your {{site.data.keyword.dl_short}} order, the {{site.data.keyword.dl_short}} dashboard indicates a **Provisioned** connection status.
+Next, follow these steps:

+1. Contact your network provider and negotiate connectivity to your on-premises or colocation.
+1. Create a request on the provider portal to order a virtual circuit.
+Reference the case ID of the {{site.data.keyword.dl_short}} Connect request as your Request ID or Authorization ID.
-You must then configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
+1. Configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
 After this completes, the BGP status indicates `Established`.

-**Next steps**

-* Contact your network provider and negotiate connectivity to your on-premises or colocation.
-* Take note of the service key of the gateway, then create a request on the provider portal to order a virtual circuit.
-Reference the case ID of the {{site.data.keyword.dl_short}} Connect request as your Request ID or Authorization ID.

-   To locate the service key, navigate to the [{{site.data.keyword.dl_short}} dashboard](https://cloud.ibm.com/interconnectivity/direct-link), then click the Direct Link name in the table to show its details.
-   {: note}

 ## Providers and locations
 {: #connect-classic-locations}